swup/js-plugin/readme.md

 ## Choosing the animation

-As mentioned, animation is chosen based on the `from` and `to` properties of the animation object.
+As mentioned, the animation is chosen based on the `from` and `to` properties of the animation object.
 Those properties can take several forms:

-- String (matching a route exactly).
+- A String (matching a route exactly).
-- Regex.
+- A Regex.
-- Path route definition which you may know from things like [Express](https://expressjs.com/) (eg. `/foo/:bar`).
-[Path-to-RegExp](https://github.com/pillarjs/path-to-regexp) library is used for this purpose, so refer to their documentation.
+- A Path route definition which you may know from things like [Express](https://expressjs.com/) (eg. `/foo/:bar`).
+The [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp) library is used for this purpose, so refer to their documentation.
-- String of custom transition (taken from `data-swup-transition` attribute of the clicked link).
+- A String of custom transitions (taken from the `data-swup-transition` attribute of the clicked link).

-Most fitting route is always chosen.
+The most fitting route is always chosen.
 Keep in mind, that two routes can be evaluated as "same fit".
-In such case, the later one defined in the options is used, so usually you would like to define more specific route later.
+In this case, the later one defined in the options is used, so usually you would like to define the more specific routes later.
-See example below for more info.
+See the example below for more info.

 ```javascript
 [